YAMS CLI Reference¶

 Run storage/database maintenance and (optionally) embedding generation.

-Synopsis: - yams repair [OPTIONS]
+- yams repair [OPTIONS]

 Options: